shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Raghav Goel/info.md

 two
 Reordering a Commit.

-Title- Reodering a Commit
+Title- Reorder the commits.

 Description:

-In the main branch, you have to make two commits, each containing the answer to the respective question.
+First, you have to make two commits, each containing the answer to the respective question.
 The title for the first commit should be "one" and that for the second commit should be "two".
-You can add the descriptions if you want.
+You can add the descriptions if you want. <br>
-The first question is, Q1)Why would one ever need to ever reorder his commits?
-Q2) What are Git Submodules?
+Ques 1 - Why would one ever need to ever reorder his commits? <br>
+Ques 2 - What are Git Submodules?
 Why are they used?

-Now create another branch,Reorder.
+After commiting your changes, make a PR.
-Reorder these commits in that branch.
-You are not allowed to use cherry pick to reorder the commits.
+Now, reorder both these commits and then again push your changes.
+Remember that you are not allowed to use cherry pick, squashing, reseting and reverting to reorder the commits.
-The commit for Q2 should be before the commit for Q1.
-Try to avoid merge conflicts if you can.
-Push these changes,and make a PR.

 NOTE: The total number of commits on the PR should be 2 only ;)